drogue-iot/burrboard/gateway/burrboard.md

 # provision <UUID>
 ```

+Once provisioned, the node's primary address, e.g. `00aa`, will be
-The device terminal should display a token that you must paste into the provisioner.
+displayed, and the device terminal will display the token you must

-Once provisioned, the device terminal will give you a token to use for the gateway process.
+pass to the `gateway.py` script later, so make note of it.

 ## Configure gateway